On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Preliminaries

-(see \cite{Kuz06}).
+(see~\cite{Kuz06}).
 In particular, the variety $\G$ admits a tilting bundle

 The other $G_2$-homogeneous variety of Picard rank one is the five dimensional quadric variety $\Q = Q_5$.
 On $\Q$ there are two important vector bundles of higher rank.
-One is the \textit{spinor bundle} $S$ on $\Q$.
-The spinor bundle $S$ has rank $4$ and appear in a full strong exceptional collection
+One is the \textit{spinor bundle}~$S$, which has rank $4$ and appears in a full strong exceptional collection

 The following are important properties of the spinor bundle.